boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 To automatically map all incoming websocket JSON `event` messages to controller methods, use the `@auto_dispatch` flag.

-Public methods will accept both AJAX and Websocket events.
+Public methods will accept both AJAJ (AJAX+JSON) and Websocket events.
 Protected methods will only be used for websocket JSON events.

 Non JSON messages sent by the client will cause automatic disconnection.